 The puma, a.k.a. the mountain lion, may be the most athletic jumper of all the wild and domestic cats.
-Sport hunters, who obviously have had first-hand experiences in chasing pumas, say that this athletic wild cat has an amazing ability to leap 20 feet straight up a cliff and when chased by dogs the puma can make downhill leaps 30 and 40 feet long.
-That’s what they say.
-In California the puma has been seen leaping boulders and dodging clumps of vegetation while chasing jackrabbits.
+Sport hunters, who’ve obviously had first-hand experiences in chasing pumas, say that this athletic wild cat has an amazing ability to leap 20 feet straight up a cliff and when chased by dogs the puma can make downhill leaps 30 and 40 feet long (source: Wild Cats of the World page 254).

 The puma has a relatively long spinal column.
 This allows for an increased lumbar flexion while running which is a characteristic that it shares with the cheetah.
 We know how quick the cheetah is.
 Although the cheetah chases prey down while the puma ambushes prey in classic feline style.